MaikTungsten/pseudobulk_simulation/README.md

   --rare RARE           Probability for rare cell types.
   --norm {rank,CPM,raw}
                         Normalization strategy for pseudobulk after aggregation of single cells.
+  --filter_genes {all, mRNA, 3k}
+                        Selection of set of genes from pseudobulks: mRNA, all genes as in single-cels, 3k most variable genes.
   --sparse SPARSE       Probability for sparse cell types (e.g. cell type is not present).
   --outname OUTNAME     Ideally, specifiy a date or tissue ID.
 ```